One of the first decisions to be made when starting a new business is whether or not you should register for GST.

 A business with high service-based sales and minimal expenses and capital purchases may benefit from not being registered for GST, if that option is available to them.

-For example, a GST-registered business with an income of $70,000 excluding GST, and outgoing of $10,000 excluding GST, would be required to remit $6,000 collected GST to the ATO.
+For example, a GST-registered business with an income of $70,000 excluding GST, and outgoings of $10,000 excluding GST, would be required to remit $6,000 collected GST to the ATO.
 This creates a negative impact on their cash flow, as well as additional paperwork.
-On the flip side if your non-registered business turns over $70,000 it’s all yours – or at least until the time comes to pay your income tax!
+On the flipside if your non-registered business turns over $70,000, it’s all yours – or at least until the time comes to pay your income tax!

 As with all tax issues, you’ll need to speak to your tax accountant about whether or not you should register for GST in your individual situation.